Boris Karloff: Personal life

 Karloff married six times.
 His wives included stage actress Grace Harding (married from 1910 to 1913), actress Olive de Wilton (from 1916 to 1919), musician Montana Laurena Williams (from 1920 to 1922) and actress Helen Vivian Soule (from 1924 to 1928).

 His fifth marriage to Dorothy Stine lasted from 1930 until 1946.
-This marriage resulted in Karloff's only child, daughter Sara Karloff, being born on November 23, 1938 (which coincidentally was also Karloff's 51st birthday).
+This union resulted in Karloff's only child, daughter Sara Karloff, born on November 23, 1938 (Karloff's own 51st birthday).

 His sixth and final marriage, to Evelyn Hope Helmore, was in April 1946, immediately after his fifth divorce.
-They were still happily married 23 years later at the time of his death.
+They were happily married 23 years at the time of his death.

 In 1958, Karloff's niece Diana Bromley was arrested and charged with murdering her two small children with a razor in Haslemere, England, then attempting to slash her own throat.
 She was the daughter of Karloff's brother Sir John Thomas Pratt.

 Beginning in 1940, Karloff dressed as Father Christmas every Christmas to hand out presents to physically disabled children in a Baltimore hospital.

-He never legally changed his name to "Boris Karloff."
+He never legally changed his name to "Boris Karloff".
 He signed official documents "William H. Pratt, a.k.a.
-Boris Karloff."
+Boris Karloff".

 He was a charter member of the Screen Actors Guild, and he was especially outspoken due to the long hours he spent in makeup while playing Frankenstein's Monster and the Mummy.
 He was an early member of the Hollywood Cricket Club.